hneemann/Digital/README.md

 ## Credits ##

-* The verilog code generator and almost all the necessary verilog templates where implemented by Ivan de Jesus Deras Tabora; Universidad Tecnológica Centroamericana; Honduras.
+Many thanks to the following persons for their help:

-* The Portuguese translation was provided by Theldo Cruz Franqueira;
+* Ivan de Jesus Deras Tabora from the Universidad Tecnológica Centroamericana in Honduras has implemented the verilog code generator and almost all the necessary verilog templates.
-  Pontifícia Universidade Católica de Minas Gerais; Brazil.
+* Theldo Cruz Franqueira from the Pontifícia Universidade Católica de Minas Gerais in Brazil has provided the Portuguese translation.

 ## Additional Screenshots